-(e) In addition, a National Judge must attend a Judge's Recurrency or Advanced Judging Criteria Seminar at least once every three (3) calendar years.
-If a National Judge does not meet this recurrency requirement, they will revert back to a Regional Judge until the requirements of this paragraph are met.
+- (e) In addition, a National Judge must attend a Judge's Recurrency or Advanced Judging Criteria Seminar at least once every three (3) calendar years.
+If a National Judge does not meet this recurrency requirement, they will revert back to a Regional Judge until the requirements of this paragraph are met. - (f) A minimum score of 80% is required to successfully pass the current IAC Judges Revalidation and Currency Examination.